7thLucas/full-app-6a2a4-c1db2-4655/_doc/product-overview.md

 # Product Overview

 > Single source of truth for this product.
-Branding (name, logo, colors) is not yet
+Name is confirmed (**Pipeline**); logo and
+> color palette are not yet finalized.
+Status: **built and shipped** (initial MVP).
-> finalized; working title used below.
-Update when product facts change.
+> Update when product facts change.

 ## What it is

-A simple, personal **CRM** for tracking contacts, logging every interaction, and seeing an at-a-glance sales pipeline.
+**Pipeline** — a simple, personal **CRM** for tracking contacts, logging every interaction, and seeing an at-a-glance sales pipeline.
 Built for an individual operator (solo founder, freelancer, consultant, or salesperson) who manages relationships and deals themselves and does not want the weight of an enterprise CRM.

-Working title: **Pipeline** (placeholder until branding is set).

 ## Who it's for